HackerDaGreat57/3D-License-Suite/README.md

 ## What's up with the name?
 The word "*Dimension*" in plain English means "an aspect or feature of a situation, problem, or thing."
 The licenses included in this repository qualify as *things* and they have specific *features* that make them different from other licenses.

+I'd prefer that works licensed under one of the 3D licenses be referred to as "trifree".<sup id="a4">[4](#f4)</sup>

+All licenses within the 3-Dimensional License Suite do in fact have three dimensions in common:
+1. Freedom, as in free beer and free speech
+2. Encouraging tinkering & modification (and then sharing your work so the original may be made better)
+3. Keeping trifree works trifree - _NO ONE_ can incorporate trifree works in nonfree works

 ## But why?
 I wrote these licenses because I believe that almost all computer-generated things and the stuff used to make them need to be available to the public for free, unless if it's for private use of course.